Categories

 One of the most helpful categories is AI-powered website testing.
 These tools simulate user behavior and check your website for errors or broken flows after updates are made.

-Generative AI testing tools like testRigor can automatically verify user journeys using plain English.
+Generative AI testing tools can automatically verify user journeys using plain English.
 They help non-technical owners catch issues early, reduce the need for manual testing, and ensure website reliability with minimal effort.

 These tools are especially helpful if you: